pi3141/auHasard/README.md

 * Self-contained html file, which works without internet connexion.
 * The student list can be copy-pasted from Pronote.
-* The drawn name can be remove or not for the next draw.
+* The drawn name can be remove from pool for the next draw.

 ## 3rd party